 This is your basic bowl of sugar-free, whole grain oats, spiked with chia seeds, flax seeds and a good pinch of sea salt.
 The picture above shows you just how generous Bob is with the add-ins, too.
 The flax seeds do soften and can be chewed, while the chia seeds add their unique texture once hot water is added.
 It’s simple, but quick, perfectly portioned, and the flavor I’d be most likely to stock at home.
-With my full pantry and spice rack at the ready, I can spike it with whatever goodness I’m craving or have on hand.
+With my full pantry and spice rack at the ready, I can spike it with whatever goodness I’m craving.

 For travel, I think I would stick with the flavored varieties, which are pre-sweetened and “ready to go” for our tastes.
 But if you like your oats plain, savory and with a modest level of sodium, then the Classic could be your Holy Grail for convenience.